pheralb/slug/README.md

 - ✅ Create a new short URL.
 - ✅ List all shorted URLs.
 - ✅ Delete a shorted URL.
-- ✅ Update a shorted URL.
+- ✅ Update a shorted URL.`

+⬆️ **Dashboard (tags):**

+- ⚙️ Add search links by tags in the dashboard.
+- ⚙️ Create a new tag.
+- ⚙️ Update a tag.
+- ⚙️ Delete a tag.

 ⬆️ **Dashboard (settings):**